Pat Harrison: Political career

 Harrison served on the Senate Finance Committee and was chairman of that body from 1933 to 1941 (Seventy-third through Seventy-seventh Congresses), and served as President pro tempore of the Senate during the Seventy-seventh Congress, in 1941 until his death that year.
-He was also a supporter of the Conservative coalition.

 Political reputation

 Harrison was a highly effective politician and a brilliant orator.
 He listened to his district and provided information, services, and patronage.
 Due to his ability to maneuver through the political landscape and because he was well-liked by many of his fellow politicians, Harrison became rather influential in both legislation and political endorsement.
 In 1928, he supported New York Governor Al Smith for President and campaigned for him across the South, where there was opposition and superstition among white Southerners because of Smith’s Catholicism.

 Harrison became known as the "Gadfly of the Senate" due to his oratory rebuking Republican policies.

 At the 1932 Democratic National Convention, he swung the Mississippi delegation to Franklin D. Roosevelt on the crucial third ballot and became welcome at the White House.

+Senator Tom Connally, who supported Harrison's unsuccessful bid to become Senate majority leader, described him in his autobiography as such:

+Death

+On 16 June 1941, Harrison underwent surgery for an intestinal obstruction.
+He died from post-operative complications six days later.